Nursing Homes Vs. In Home Care In Zeeland, MI

-Learn more about what distinguishes Zeeland nursing homes from in home care.
+Learn more about what distinguishes Zeeland, MI in home care from nursing homes

 Care in a nursing home can be short or long-term.
 The idea that once you enter a nursing home you can never leave is simply not true.
 That said, the majority of patients who use nursing home services are over 80 years old and remain there until they pass.
 According to The National Nursing Home Survey, the majority of patients who die in a nursing home spend less than two years there.
 Their deaths are not unexpected, either, as these seniors "are considered long-term care patients -- they will never recover or stabilize to the point where they can take care of themselves and go back home."